raphaelcohn/javabuild/README.md

 ## Notes

 * The order of entries in a module (`.iml` file) is ignored.
 Instead, libraries are placed before module dependencies.
+* We ignore `exported=""` and assume all modules are exported.
+This is more liberal.